Skip to main content

 • ga_sessions_intraday_YYYYMMDD is the table name

-Our Google Analytics data is stored in sharded tables.
+Our raw Google Analytics data, for example, is stored in sharded tables.
 These table names end with the suffix YYYYMMDD, representing the date in year-month-day format.

 Quotas

-Several projects have quotas set up to limit the amount of data that can be queried.
-The aim of this is twofold.
-Firstly, this limits our exposure to unlimited costs from queries.
-Secondly, this provides a safety net for those working with the data, as you can only wrack up so much in query costs.
+Several projects have quotas in place to limit the amount of data that can be queried.
+This limits our exposure to high costs from large queries and provides a safety net for those working with the data, as you can only wrack up so much in query costs.

-The aim is not to be a hindrance to the need to use the data we store so please contact the #data-engineering Slack channel to discuss your needs if the quotas are getting in the way of work.
+The aim of these quotas is not to inhibit use of the data we store.
+Please post in the #data-engineering Slack channel or contact the Analytics team to discuss your needs if quotas appear to be getting in the way of your work.

-Specific quotas can be found detailed under the project name on the GCP page.
+Details of specific quotas can be found under the project name on the GCP page.

-In addition to not caching results it seems that when creating a new data connection, Looker Studio connects to a sharded set of tables for the first time it runs a series of queries that reference all shards.
-The queries are for a small number fields each (4 or 5) and then query all shards and then include a LIMIT 100 and this is done multiple times untli all fields are done.
-This is essentially a SELECT * FROM * LIMIT 100.
+One issue occurs when setting up new data connections.
+When Looker Studio connects to a sharded set of tables for the first time, it runs a series of queries that references all shards.
+The queries are for a small number fields each (4 or 5), and these queries are run multiple times until all fields have been retrieved - essentially running SELECT * FROM * LIMIT 100.

 This does not appear to be the case when using an existing data connection.
-In these cases, Looker Studio respects the table_suffix and default date range within the report.
+When using an existing data connection, Looker Studio respects the table_suffix and default date range within the report.

-Where possible, use shared pre-existing data connections in Looker Studio.
+For this reason, we recommend that where possible shared pre-existing data connections are used in Looker Studio.

 Roles

-BigQuery Job User grants the user the ability to run queries from the project.
-The data could be held in a different project but the query cost it allocated to the querying project.
+BigQuery Job User grants the user the ability to run queries from the project in question.
+The data being queried could be held in a different project but the query cost is allocated to the querying project.

-BigQuery Read Session User is needed if the Storage Read API is used when querying.
+BigQuery Read Session User permissions are required if the Storage Read API is used when querying.